ynad/calendar-pyhandler/README.md

 }
 ```
 `USER SETTINGS` section might need to be adjusted in the code aswell.
+Logging level defaults to DEBUG, to log file `debug.log`.

 ## Syntax
 Mind the required quotes for each string argument.